firecomm/firecomm/README.md

 const PROTO_PATH = path.join( __dirname, './exampleAPI.proto' );

 const CONFIG_OBJECT = {
-  keepCase: true, // keeps our RPC methods camelCased
+  keepCase: true, // keeps our RPC methods camelCased on Stub
   longs: Number, // compiles the potentially enormous `double`s for our Benchmark requests and responses into a Number rather than a String
 }
 const package = build( PROTO_PATH, CONFIG_OBJECT );